karimbahgat/PyCRS/README.md

 In many cases however, you may already have the string representation in your code.
 This could be if you are interoperating with other libraries, or you have already read it from some external source.
-In these cases, you can create the CRS instance by using the functions available in the "pycrs.parse" module.
+In these cases, you can create the CS type instance by using the functions available in the "pycrs.parse" module.

 ##### Parsing from proj4 string or dict

-To create the CRS instance from a proj4 string, you can do like this:
+To create the CS type instance from a proj4 string, you can do like this:

     >>> proj4 = "+proj=robin +lon_0=0 +x_0=0 +y_0=0 +ellps=WGS84 +datum=WGS84 +units=m +no_defs"
     >>> crs = pycrs.parse.from_proj4(proj4)